lukewhchen/babybook/README.md

 ![Main Page](https://github.com/lukewhchen/babybook/blob/master/docs/Main%20Page.png?raw=true)

 ## Parenting Information
 User can also share parenting information with other user.
-On the right-side of main page, user can see all kind of parenting infor and visiting the website through links.
+On the right-side of main page, user can see all kind of parenting information and visiting the website through links.

 # Future Directions